 I bought into the cultural myth of how to find happiness in my twenties.
 I took the advice that writing wouldn’t pay the bills and struggled through one “fallback, safety-net” job after another.
 I married for all the wrong reasons and divorced some years later for at least a couple of the right ones.
 I played the game by society’s happiness playbook, and it made me miserable.

-So in my thirties, I told society's happiness playbook that I was seeing other playbooks and that I’d given it the clap.
-I let the Jonses pull WAY out ahead and dedicated myself to the things that bring me a whole frikton more meaning in life than trying to keep up with those tools.
+So in my thirties, I told society's happiness playbook that I was seeing other playbooks and we should move on.
+I let the Jonses pull WAY out ahead and dedicated myself to the things that bring me a whole frikton more meaning in life than big screen TVs and slick ass cars.

-I've been blogging for three years now, and I even publish some of my fiction here.
+I've been blogging for five years now, and I even publish some of my fiction here.
 I make money.
-It's not enough to live on, but it's more money than most writers make in three years (of seriously writing).
+It's barely enough to live on, but it's way more money than most writers make in five years (of seriously writing).
 It's hundreds a month (and I won't be gauche by telling you exactly how many hundreds).
 The total is more than most writers make in their writing career.

 I’ve been around the block, but others have been around the block, toured the whole neighborhood, and even know a good shwarma place for lunch (where the lamb kababs are "totes magotes").
 I don’t know much more than a Business of Writing class and a couple of day's research worth of information about the publishing industry.
 I can't tell you how to write a slamming query letter.
 I have no idea if there's a fast track to scoring an agent that doesn't involve sheer unadulterated nepotism or knee pads and a lobster bib.

 But here’s what I do know, and I know it well: